erochOnGit/participatory_design/Island_trope/Designer_guide/introduction_for_participatory_design_fiction.md

 ## Preparation

-To prepare the workshop session, you'll need creative tools that can be used generically such as a piece of paper and a pen per participant.
+- To prepare the workshop session, you'll need creative tools that can be used generically such as a piece of paper and a pen per participant.

 > More complex materials ([like small cardboard to co-design furniture](http://www.theses.fr/s256242)) can be used depending on the theme, the scenario, the users etc...
 For a first session drawing is good enough.

 >These are not for you it's for the participants.
 So make sure to bring enough for everyone.

-Secondly you'll need to prepare images and/or sound recordings beforehand.
-These pictures are here to help immersion of the collaborators.
+- Secondly you'll need to prepare images and/or sound recordings beforehand.
+These pictures are here to facilitate immersion.
 They will provide content as well as material that the collaborators will be able to use in their conception.

 >Don't bring your expensive argentic pictures.
-We want someting that we can cut and draw on.
+We want something that we can cut and draw on, chop up, stick, play with.

-Thirdly you'll follow narrative guidelines to introduce design methodologies.
+- Thirdly you'll follow narrative guidelines to introduce design methodologies.

-You want the participant to not go overboard leaving the crew or proposing solutions individually.
+>You want the participant to not go overboard leaving the crew or proposing solutions individually.

 Ideation exercises and design activities offer a good way to generate milestones in your workshop.
 This will allow to determine the thread that will lead to an interesting outcome.
-As the Designer you're going to need flexibility on theses milestones.
-Being able to absorb what the participant want to address first letting go what you would have priorities yourself.
-If a participant suggests a way to ideate it is often worth picking up on it.
+As the Designer you're going to need to be flexible with these milestones.
+Being able to absorb what the participants want to address first, letting go what you would have prioritised yourself.
+If a participant suggests a way to ideate, it is often worth picking up on it.

-> But in practice what does it look like ?
+> But in practice what does it look like?

 ## Start workshopping!